syiming/testbed/docs/source/support/gcp.md

 ```bash
 printf 'y\n' | nohup ./demo.sh &> ~/demo.log &
 ```
 Now you have shut down TPU and VM.
 Your VM is not deleted.
 You can start your VM in the future to see your script and Python log in your root directory.
-What is the correct way to start VM and TPU the next time?

 ### Start VM and TPU the next time

+You can use the following command to restart your VM and TPU.

 TPU: